 Michigan sportsbooks offer the following basic ways to bet on the NFL:

+The 2021-22 NFL season will kick off Sept.
+9, 2021.
+The season will wrap up with Super Bowl LVI on Feb.
+6, 2022, at SoFi Stadium in Inglewood, California.
 The NFL Playoffs will follow the regular season with an expanded 14-team single-elimination tournament to determine who plays in the Super Bowl.
-In a new wrinkle for 2020, the league added two playoff teams to each conference’s tournament.
+In a new wrinkle adopted in 2020, the league added two playoff teams to each conference’s tournament.

 Training camps are set to be held from late July through August each year.